damonitor/damo/USAGE.md

 Users can customize what information to be shown in which way for the each position using `--format` option.
-The option receives fine-grained format command for each position of the hierarchical output structure (head and tail of record and snapshot, and region), or a `json` format file that specifies the whole format of the whole structure.
+The option receives fine-grained format command for each position of the hierarchical output structure (head and tail of record and snapshot, and region).
 The fine-grained per-output position format command is constructed in below format.

     <action> <position> <format string>